Songs from Canal Days

 Songs, & Stories, uses a cassette tape to control a dissolve unit with

-two or more slide projectors for flowing, interesting changes between slides,
+two or more slide projectors for flowing, interesting changes between slides, not

-include Bill’s own spectacular natural world photography with live and taped
+Bill’s own spectacular natural world photography with live and taped

 performances of songs, which compliment the slides.